on-a-t-break/tfmw-backbywaxpls/README.md

 Disclaimer: This smart contract has been developed & open sourced in good faith.
 It has been used to back over 500k WAXP for assets in the "terraformers" collection.
 By following the steps, using this contract or using the open source code provided, you are waiving all liability from us & you are acknowledging that you are proceeding at your own risk.
-We do not take any responsibility for any harm.

 Socials: